 To learn more about the surprisingly important impact of investment costs see this related video: “How Your Financial Advisor is Taking 75% (or more!)
 Of Your Retirement Income.”

 Let's first cover who shouldn't use a robo-advisor.

 Robo-advisors may seem intimidating when you're not technologically savvy.
 If you're not comfortable navigating through the user interface of a robo-advisor website, then this service probably isn't right for you.

-If you’d rather have personalized, individualized attention from an advisor, then a robo-advisor isn’t going to work for you.
-There are some services that offer personalized assistance with your questions, but it’s rare that you’ll have a dedicated advisor, unless you’re investing large sums of money (over $1M).
+If you'd rather have personalized, individualized attention from an advisor (for example, someone you can call with a question or for an explanation of recent market performance), then a robo-advisor isn't going to work for you.
+There are some services that offer personalized assistance with your questions, but it's rare that you'll have a dedicated advisor, unless you're investing large sums of money (over $1M).

-Conversely, if you already have considerable investment expertise and hold all your assets with a low cost provider then robo-advisors may not provide any cost advantage.
+Conversely, if you already have considerable investment expertise and already hold all your assets with a low-cost provider, then robo-advisors may not provide a cost advantage.

 Finally, if you have a somewhat complicated financial picture, then the solutions that robo-advisors offer may be too limited in scope.

 In other words, when you sign up with a robo-advisor, you're signing up for an automated investment service, not a financial plan.
 The two are different and may require different solutions, depending on your situation.